Breaking New Ground: Alberta’s First Women Geoscientists

 After her death, a friend of Grace Anne Stewart’s wrote that she was “a member of that band of pioneer women who refused to be deterred from qualifying as geologists because it seemed to be a masculine preserve.”

 Stewart’s time in the oilfield was brief.
-For other pioneering female geoscientists, it was a much bigger part of their career.
+For other pioneering women geoscientists, it was a much bigger part of their career.

 Dr. Diana Loranger, P.Geol.—Curiosity of Note